racehub/om-bootstrap/README.md

 This project's goal is to provide wrappers for all Bootstrap 3 components, active or inactive, so they can be used easily in [Om](https://github.com/swannodette/om) / ClojureScript projects.

+All component inputs and options are documented with Prismatic's [Schema](https://github.com/prismatic/schema) library.
+These schemas also allows for optional runtime validation of component inputs.
+See the [Schema README]([Schema](https://github.com/prismatic/schema)) for more details on this.

 Om-Bootstrap's [documentation site](http://om-bootstrap.herokuapp.com/) has usage examples for all components that exist so far.
 The following components are currently complete:

 * `button`, `button-group`, `toolbar` (button.cljs)